harness/developer-hub/docs/platform/settings/default-settings.md

 ![](./static/skip_pre_flight_check.png)

-You can enable Pre flight check by default, you can control this setting by following steps:
+You can enable Pre Flight Check by default by following these steps:

 :::info note
 This change is behind the FF `CDS_REMOVE_CONNECTOR_HEARTBEAT`.
 Please contact [Harness Support](mailto:support@harness.io) to enable this feature.
 :::